Income Tax Versus Consumption Tax

 Background

 There are two main ways for governments to collect taxes.
 One is by taxing income directly.
 This is known as an income tax.
-The other is taxing only income that is spent.
+The other is by taxing income that is spent.
 This is known as a consumption tax.
-The U.S. is an exception in not having a federal consumption tax.
-Most states do, however, tax consumption through sales taxes.
-The possibility of a new broad federal consumption tax, such as a value-added tax (commonly known as VAT), is an alternative to merely increasing the income tax.
+Unlike most other countries, the U.S. does not have a stand-alone federal consumption tax.
+Most states, however, tax consumption through the sales tax.

-One concern with consumption taxes is that they tend to be regressive.
-Regressive taxes absorb a larger share of the earnings of people with lower incomes than of people with higher incomes.
+However, a federal consumption tax also has disadvantages.
+Consumption taxes tend to be regressive.
+They absorb a larger share of the earnings of people with lower incomes than those with higher incomes.
 This is because people with lower incomes use a larger portion of their income for consumption than do those with higher incomes.
 Limited mechanisms exist to increase the progressivity of consumption taxes.
 In contrast, income taxes can be more progressive because people pay a higher percentage of their income as their earnings increase.

 INCOME TAX VERSUS CONSUMPTION TAX: Policy